berichge/java-concurrency/README.md

 All threads perform the same set of operations after waking up.
 That is, any one thread can be selected to wake up and resume for a single invocation of notify().
 Only one thread is required to wake upon the notification.

+As stated in the definitions, CyclicBarrier allows a number of threads to wait on each other, whereas CountDownLatch allows one or more threads to wait for a number of tasks to complete.

 ## Java thread life cycle

 NEW->RUNNABLE<->(BLOCKED, WAITING, TIMED_WAITING)